Pinoy Family Recipes

 Chicken Afritada Ingredients

-Chicken: Tender chicken pieces that absorb the rich flavors of the tomato sauce and seasonings, making them juicy and delicious.
+• Chicken: Use tender chicken pieces that soak up all the flavors of the tomato sauce and seasonings.
+They turn juicy and full of flavor as they simmer.

-Cooking Oil: Used to sauté the garlic and onions, enhancing the aroma and flavor of the dish.
+• Cooking Oil: A bit of oil is used to sauté the garlic and onions, helping bring out their aroma and depth before adding the rest of the ingredients.

-Tomato Paste and Tomato Sauce: Tomato paste (optional) for a richer flavor and thicker sauce, combined with tomato sauce for a tangy, vibrant base.
+• Tomato Paste and Tomato Sauce: The tomato paste (optional) gives a deeper, richer flavor, while the tomato sauce adds that tangy, vibrant base we love in Afritada.

-Soy Sauce: Adds a touch of umami and saltiness, enhancing the overall taste.
+• Soy Sauce: Gives a hint of umami and saltiness that ties the flavors together.

-Salt and Pepper: Basic seasonings that enhance all the other flavors in the dish.
+• Salt and Pepper: Basic but important.
+These seasonings bring balance and enhance all the flavors in the dish.

-Green Peas: Provide a burst of freshness and a slightly sweet taste, balancing the flavors.
+• Green Peas: Add a pop of color and a fresh, slightly sweet bite that balances the savory sauce.

 Top view of two plates of chicken afritada on a table with fresh bay leaves, onion and black pepper.